 Tomasz Grusiecki specialises in the study of cultural interactions between east-central Europe and the wider world, focusing on the issues of centre and periphery, cultural liminality, and perceptions of selfhood and alterity.
 He has published on these subjects in, among others, Slavonic and East European Review, Journal of Early Modern History, Journal of the History of Collections, World Art, Zeitschrift für Ostmitteleuropa-Forschung, and The Polish Review, with further studies forthcoming.

-He is currently preparing a book manuscript, tentatively titled Transcultural Commonwealth: Visual Reappropriation, Poland-Lithuania, and the Nation before Nationalism.
+He is currently preparing a book manuscript, tentatively titled Transcultural Commonwealth: Foreign Things and the Invention of Tradition in Poland-Lithuania, 1500-1700.
 This study explores representations of the emerging Polish-Lithuanian identity, as the otherwise heterogeneous Polish, Ruthenian, Lithuanian and Prussian nobilities found themselves in the midst of searching for a convincing story of their shared place in the world.
-My book examines how these stories were activated and legitimised by images and objects of material culture, including maps, illustrated histories, costume, portraits, and carpets.
+My book examines how these stories were activated and legitimised by visual images and objects of material culture, including maps, illustrated histories, costume, portraits, and carpets.
 While these artefacts acted as signifiers of cultural distinctiveness, they were often appropriated from abroad, particularly the Ottoman Empire.
 Highlighting practices of objects’ mobility, adaptation, and cultural reappropriation, whereby exotic becomes local and foreign turns native, this study points to the exogenous underpinnings of cultural self-identifications and the artefacts that mediated them.
 Transcultural Commonwealth brings to the fore the often-overlooked extrinsic aspect of nativism, using Poland-Lithuania as a useful methodological laboratory for challenging the theories of nations’ and societies’ cultural distinctiveness.
 It reveals how the discourse of distinctiveness emerged in response to transcultural trajectories of societies and their traditions, and how making sense of one’s own world was fundamentally informed by other cultures, and therefore was inevitably globally embedded.